technologiestiftung/berlin-open-source-portal/README.md

 ### Adding a document

 To add a document just make a new markdown file in `/src/documents/`.
-In order to give your guide the right subtitle on the guides page you should add the `title` in the [Jekyll front matter](https://jekyllrb.com/docs/frontmatter/).
+In order to give your document the right title on the documents page you should add the `title` in the font matter.
 Keep the `title` short and simple to understand.

 ```yaml
 ---